pmagaz/redux-req-middleware/README.md

 ## USAGE

- Request Actions handled by `redux-req-middleware` will dispatch return a promise giving to you the ability to chain actions.

- Actions with request param handled by `redux-req-middleware` will dispatch a new action with a SUCCESS or ERROR but also it will return a promise givin to you the ability to chain other a ctions.
+ Request Actions (actions with request params) handled by `redux-req-middleware` will dispatch a new action with a SUCCESS or ERROR but also it will return a promise, givin to you the ability to chain actions:

 ```javascript
 import api from '../api';